Pet therapy: Animals as healers

-And it's not only the ill person who reaps the benefits.
+And it's not only people with health problems who reap the benefits.
 Family members and friends who sit in on animal visits say they feel better, too.
-Animals also can be taught to reinforce rehabilitative behaviors in patients, such as throwing a ball or walking.

 Pet therapy is also being used in nonmedical settings, such as universities and community programs, to help people deal with anxiety and stress.

 Does pet therapy have risks?

 The biggest concern, particularly in hospitals, is safety and sanitation.
 Most hospitals and other facilities that use pet therapy have stringent rules to ensure that the animals are clean, vaccinated, well-trained and screened for appropriate behavior.

 More than a dozen registered therapy dogs and their handlers are part of Mayo Clinic's Caring Canines program.
 They make regular visits to various hospital departments and even make special visits on request.
 The dogs are a welcome distraction and help reduce the stress and anxiety that can accompany hospital visits.